-A COUNTY Waterford Man discovered the elusive HTTP 404 hiding in his attic after he began searching for Christmas decorations late yesterday evening.
+A COUNTY Waterford Man discovered the elusive HTTP 404 hiding in his attic after he began putting away his Christmas decorations late yesterday evening.

 Michael Price contacted local Gardai after uncovering the standard response code at 8pm.

-The father-of-four said he was absolutely shocked to discover it had been living in his attic for over 15 years without been detected.
+The father-of-four said he was absolutely shocked to discover it had been living in his attic for over 15 years without ever being detected.

 “We thought the noises in the attic were just the beams of the house settling.” he said.
 “Little did we know we were harbouring an international error message which has been on the run for almost 20 years.”

 Gardai quickly arrived to the Price home shortly after midnight to arrest the suspect.